 Include a self-addressed stamped envelope with your letter to the court.

 Include payment for the documents.
 If you do not know how much it will cost to make a request, write on the memo line of the check that payment is "Not to exceed $" and provide an estimate for how much you think the search will cost.
-As of August 2010, if a search takes more than 10 minutes, it will cost you an additional $15 on top of the fee of 50 cents per page requested.
+Be aware that, if a search takes more than 10 minutes, it will cost you an additional research fee of $15 on top of the fee of 50 cents per page requested.

 - If the divorce occurred prior to 1974, you will have to go to Central Records in the Central Division to obtain case information.
 There you can manually search court indexes stored in large, hardbound books.